dickhardt/openid-key-binding/openid-connect-key-binding-1_0.md

 ## Use as Access Token

-The RP authenticating component, nor an RP consuming component, MUST NOT use the ID Token as an access token to access resources.
+The ID Token MUST NOT be used as an access token to access resources.
+The RP MAY exchange the ID Token with a proof of possesion for an access token that can then be used to access resources.

 ## Unique Key Pair